FelixGuenther/nc_covid19_bavaria/README.md

 "Felix Günther, Andreas Bender, Katharina Katz, Helmut Küchenhoff, Michael Höhle: Nowcasting the COVID-19 Pandemic in Bavaria"

+Code was mainly written by Günther, Bender, Höhle.
+We thank Titus Laska for initial code on the R(t) estimation.

 The folder 'data_public' contains the datafile "data_public.csv" (tab-separated) with individual-specific information on the reporting date and (artificial) age, and disease onset date (i.e. symptom onset date) for all Bavarian COVID-19 cases up until 2020-04-09 (registered after 2020-03-01, excluding the first known 16 cases).